digital-skills-for-researchers/coursebook/modules/data-management/index.md

 ## Hacky Hour | Project Data Analysis

 This Hacky Hour should be used to start managing your project data using the principles taught in this module.
-Start creading a data management plan.
+Start creating a data management plan.
 Think about how to name and organise your files.

 **Resources**